 The way a seemingly innocuous encounter can turn sinister and you can’t quite put your finger on why, this film lulls you into a clever feminist revenge fantasy and leaves you breathless with reckoning and grief.
 The only other time I’ve ever felt this way was after viewing the traveling theater production of “Steubenville.”

 A few weeks ago, my best friends and I were joking around that if we weren’t gay, we’d probably be dead in a ditch by now with how recklessly we party.
 It’s funny, because we have twisted and dark senses of humor, but I’ve truly never worried about going home with a random woman.
 I’ve never worried that she will rape me, or that she won’t respect me, or that she will tell everyone what a whore I am.
 I’ve never really even been around enough men for them to gang-rape me as I usually drink with lesbians waxing poetic about Andrea Gibson or fervently discussing our mental illnesses or making politically incorrect jokes.
 I have truly never thought about a woman violently harming me (that’s my personal experience and I recognize that isn’t true for all queer women).
-To make any kind of parallel between the ways men hurt women and women hurt women aren’t even comparable, in my opinion, especially in the context of the harm talked about in the film.

 My deepest fear on a date is that the girl will like anime or hate Lana Del Rey; if I was straight, I wonder what my fear would be.
 Or maybe I wouldn’t be afraid, because most of the men I know are exceptional.
-It’s one thing when you think of rapists as evil, foaming at the mouth aggressors beating women, but it’s another when they are gleeful, bonding, and “good.”
+It’s one thing when you think of rapists as evil, foaming at the mouth aggressors beating women, but it’s another when they are “good.”